Nice to Meet You!

 This journey started with one of my very first clients, who is a living reminder of the powerful effects that can come from guidance in nutrition and lifestyle factors.
 I saw a depressed, unmotivated individual flourish into a thriving, life-loving, professional athlete.
 In the last 36 months, I have had the privilege of working with 25 other clients and have seen similar transformations in their lives as well.

 Now, I can proudly and confidently say that my career aspirations have changed from becoming a physician to working as an Integrative Health Practitioner, and (hopefully in the near future), as a Registered Dietitian.

-When not consumed with my professional soccer obligations and living abroad, I spend most of my free time working with clients through Mi Healthy Vida, and passionately studying for and completing courses to get my Masters in Human Nutrition.
+When I was consumed with my professional soccer obligations and living abroad, I spent most of my free time working with clients through Mi Healthy Vida, and passionately studying for and completing courses to get my Masters in Human Nutrition.

-After my endeavors as a Professional Soccer player, I hope to work as a registered dietitian, combine my love for learning about the human body, sports, and helping others, with my passion for integrative health and nutrition!
+Now that I have finished my endeavors as a Professional Soccer player, I work full time as a nutritionist, and I also got hired as the nutritionist for Rayadas.
+I love that I can combine my love for learning about the human body, sports, and helping others, with my passion for integrative health and nutrition!

 Along with my other colleagues in the fields of Integrative and Functional medicine, I believe that treating the cause of disease, not the symptoms, is the way of the future, for wellness.
 With my knowledge and passion for holistic health and healing, I want to encourage you, and everyone else to join me along for the ride!